-Connect the Infra-Red Control Cable to the Ronin
+Connect the Infra-Red (Bendy) Control Cable to the Ronin

-- Attach the infra-red (IR) cable to the Ronin
+- First, attach the infra-red (IR) cable to the Ronin

-- Bend it around so the end of the cable is about an inch from the IR port on your camera like this video clip shows:
+- Next, bend it around so the end of the cable is about an inch from the IR port on your camera like this video clip shows:

 That’s it!
 You’re all set!
-Flip the switch on your Canon 80D to video mode, power up your DJI Ronin-S, and press the record button.
+Flip the switch on your Canon 80D to video mode, power up your DJI Ronin-S, and press the record button on the gimbal.
 The light on the front of your Canon 80D will light up for a second (indicating the IR remote thing is working), and your camera will begin recording!

-DJI now supports the Canon 80D with the Ronin-S!
-Want to use the gimbal with your Canon 80D without the bendy infrared cable?
+DJI now officially supports the Canon 80D with the Ronin-S!
+Want to use the gimbal with your Canon 80D without having to use that bendy infrared cable?
 Want to see how that follow focus knob really works?
-If you don’t already have it, you’ll need this cable: Ronin-S Multi-Camera Control Cable (Mini USB)*
+If you don’t already have it, you’ll need this cable: Ronin-S Multi-Camera Control Cable (Mini USB)

 If you only have the infrared cable, I hope this tutorial helps you!